 However, if certain application interfaces begin to appear in many different applications, they become candidates for standardization in one of the other interface categories.
 As the OMG gradually populates the interface categories, the bulk of its standardization efforts will shift upward from the ORB infrastructure and Object Services levels into domain-specific object frameworks.
 The object framework concept builds from the interface categories just described, recognizing and promoting the notion that CORBA-based programs are composed of multiobject components supporting one or more of the OMA interface categories.

 Unfortunately, the term framework is overused in general, but used in this context it follows the classic definition of a software framework: a partial solution to a set of similar problems that requires application customization for completeness.
 The OMG is likely to standardize specifications for object frameworks for use in industries represented by its Domain Task Forces.
+These models may not seem very complicated or profound, but their apparent simplicity is misleading.
+Many pages of this book, as well as other books, articles, and specifications, are devoted to exploring the effects and consequences of these seemingly simple models, so this is all we will say about them for now.

 [1]ORB: An Object Request Broker (ORB) is the programming that acts as a mediator between a client request for a service from a distributed object or component and the completion of that request.
+The ORB is the middleware that establishes the client-server relationships between objects.